tom-seddon/b2/doc/Installing-on-Linux.md

   building

 - the source distribution is entirely self-contained, and not upgradeable.
-Each distribution quite deliberately creates an entirely separate folder structure
+The source release for each new version of b2 quite deliberately includes an entirely separate folder structure

 - once the thing is installed, there is no need for the source distribution any more, and you can delete it